Victor Olatunji: Železiarne Podbrezová

 Olatunji made his professional debut for Železiarne Podbrezová against Nitra on 16 February 2019.
 Olatunji came on after some hour of play, as a replacement for Daniel Pavúk.
 While on the pitch, Podbrezová sealed off the win 3–1, through a late goal by Lukáš Urbanič.

 Larnaca

 On 19 May 2021, he signed a new two-year contract with AEK Larnaca.

 Sparta Prague

 On 17 July 2023, Olatunji signed a multi-year contract with Sparta Prague.
 He scored the fourth goal in the 87th minute in a 4–1 comeback (5–4 aggregate) against Dinamo Zagreb in order to qualify for the 2023–24 UEFA Europa League.

-He scored the second goal in 3–0 UEFA Champions League group stage win against Red Bull Salzburg on 18 September 2024, also providing an assist to Qazim Laçi for the third goal of the match.
-On 6 November 2024, Olatunji scored in a 1-2 defeat to Brest in the UEFA Champions League.
+He scored the second goal in 3–0 Champions League win against Red Bull Salzburg on 18 September 2024, also providing an assist to Qazim Laçi for the third goal of the match.
+Hence, he became the first Nigerian and the third African player to score and assist on his competition debut, following Daniel Cousin and Serge Aurier.